10 Internet Legends About Snakes

 Source: public domain

-The copperhead is a venomous snake living in woodlands of eastern America, blending into leaves with its orange hourglass patterns.
+The copperhead is a venomous snake living in woodlands of the eastern USA, blending into leaves with its orange hourglass patterns.
 They’re eager to bite, and can cause serious necrosis and swelling.
-These facts made it all the more horrifying when internet warnings sounded of baby copperheads living in fish’s mouths.
-These crafty snakes were leaping out and attacking fishermen, and were already responsible for several bites.
-Specifically, they were hiding in the mouths of largemouth bass, a favourite prize of anglers.
+These facts became all the more horrifying when internet articles began warning of baby copperheads living in fish’s mouths, even displaying an image as proof.

-Nothing was now sacred.
-Copperheads weren’t content with making local woods out of bounds.
-They now wanted to leap out of fish’s mouths, as people relaxed on their boat at the weekend.
-But it turned out while the image was real, it was actually a garter snake that was half-swallowed, a completely harmless species.
+But it turned out that while the image was real, it was actually a garter snake that was half-swallowed, a completely harmless species.
 The origin was a post on outdoorlife.com, and the angler was identified as Ricky Stevens, who was clearly still alive afterwards.

 Leave a Comment